 On the other hand, you might want to get started with Android development because the Android base is quite heavy in Asian countries but iOS is getting popular now but still, the user base of iOS is far less.

 So depending on where your user base is you might want to launch that app.

-Now one more thing that you have to add up here is when you want to get started with the iOS or Android app, make sure you do understand that the purchasing user base.
+Now one more thing that you have to add up here is when you want to get started with the iOS or Android app, make sure you do understand the purchasing user base.

 If you’re looking up to make money that people buy some features of your app or even buy your apps, you might want to go into iOS development.

-Look up at any website you’ll find that users actually buy more on iOS as compared to Android.
+Look up at any website you’ll find that users buy more on iOS as compared to Android.

 Android users are motivated by the free apps so this is a big decision you have to make while learning.

 If you’re learning just from the job perspective that you want to work for a company then again you have to look up what company you want to go up, if your company is based in the United States and you want to go there obviously iOS would be the choice.

 If you are looking for a company in Asian countries then obviously Android would be your choice.